 That's why you need to talk with your healthcare provider if you have any of the symptoms above.
 Your healthcare provider can diagnose you and prescribe treatment to help you control asthma.

-ProAir® HFA is a quick-relief inhaler, recommended for the treatment of asthma.2 In fact, ProAir® HFA is the # 1 prescribed quick-relief inhaler.3 And it comes with a convenient dose counter that tells you:2
+ProAir® HFA is a quick-relief inhaler, recommended for the treatment of asthma.2 In fact, ProAir® HFA is the # 1 prescribed quick-relief inhaler in the U.S.3 And it comes with a convenient dose counter that tells you:2

 Click to find out more about what makes the ProAir® HFA inhaler different.